 Each SLO will have a target and a benchmark.
 The target is a stretch goal and not one that the program will meet in every case.
 The benchmark is the lowest level of behavior that the program will accept as compliant with achieving our goals.
 The following charts show each SLO, how and when it is measured and reviewed, and each accompanying targets and benchmark.
 Future accreditation depends upon the program's ability to achieve its stated goals.

-Program Goal I: Be an international leader in conducting and publishing research, with an emphasis on process research that informs how change in relational therapy occurs

-Student Outcome Measurement Timing Target Benchmark Review Schedule SLO1: Graduating students will be competent in research skills Research competence evaluation Dissertation defense meeting 95% of graduating students will receive an overall score of 2 (good) or higher on the research competence evaluation at their dissertation defense 80% of graduating students will recdeive an overall score of 2 (good) or higher on the research competence evaluation at their dissertation defense May Faculty Retreat Meeting SLO2: Graduating students will have submitted for publication at least 2 papers as a primary author Submitted student portfolio Dissertation defense meeting 95% of graduating students will be listed as the 1st or 2nd author on 2 or more articles submitted for publication 80% of graduating students will be listed as the 1st or 2nd author on 2 or more articles submitted for publication May Faculty Retreat Meeting SLO3: Graduating students will report competence in their ability to design and carry out research related methodology Exit survey Upon graduation 95% of graduating students will rank themselves at a 4 (adequate) or higher in terms of feeling prepared to design and carry out MFT related research methodology in the exit survey 80% of graduating students will rank themselves at a 4 (adequate) or higher in terms of feeling prepared to design and carry out MFT related research methodology in the exit survey May Faculty Retreat Meeting
+Program Goal 1: Be an international leader in conducting and publishing research, with an emphasis on process research that informs how change in relational therapy occurs Student Outcomes Measurement Timing Target Benchmark Review SLO1: Graduating students will be competent in research skills Research competence evaluation Dissertation defense meeting 95% of graduating students will receive an overall score of 2 (good) or higher on the research competence evaluation at their dissertation defense 80% of graduating students will recdeive an overall score of 2 (good) or higher on the research competence evaluation at their dissertation defense May Faculty Retreat Meeting SLO2: Graduating students will have submitted for publication at least 2 papers as a primary author Submitted student portfolio Dissertation defense meeting 95% of graduating students will be listed as the 1st or 2nd author on 2 or more articles submitted for publication 80% of graduating students will be listed as the 1st or 2nd author on 2 or more articles submitted for publication May Faculty Retreat Meeting SLO3: Graduating students will re- port competence in their ability to design and carry out research relat- ed methodology Exit survey Upon graduation 95% of graduating students will rank themselves at a 4 (adequate) or higher in terms of feeling prepared to design and carry out MFT related research methodology in the exit survey 80% of graduating students will rank themselves at a 4 (adequate) or higher in terms of feeling prepared to design and carry out MFT related research methodology in the exit survey May Faculty Retreat Meeting

-Program Goal 2: Focus education on the integration of theory, science, and the practice of systemic and relational healing

-Student Outcome Measurement Timing Target Benchmark Review Schedule SLO4: Graduating students will be clinically prepared Clinical competence evaluation MFT 755R Winter final year 95% of graduating students will receive an overall score of 5 (meets expectations) or higher on their clinical competence evaluation in the final winter semester of practicum 80% of graduating students will receive an overall score of 5 (meets expectations) or higher on their clinical competence evaluation in the final winter semester of practicum May Faculty Retreat Meeting SLO5: Graduating students will be prepared to be lincensed in the state of Utah State or national test Alumni survey 95% of graduated students who respond to the alumni survey will report passing the Utah state or national MFT exam within 1 year of graduating 80% of graduated students who respond to the alumni survey will report passing the Utah state or national MFT exam ithin 1 year of graduating May Faculty Retreat Meeting
+Program Goal 2: Focus education on the integration of theory, science, and the practice of systemic and relational healing Student Outcomes Measurement Timing Target Benchmark Review SLO4: Graduating students will be clinically prepared Clinical competence evaluation MFT 755R Winter final year 95% of graduating students will receive an overall score of 5 (meets expectations) or higher on their clinical competence evaluation in the final winter semester of practicum 80% of graduating students will receive an overall score of 5 (meets expectations) or higher on their clinical competence evaluation in the final winter semester of practicum May Faculty Retreat Meeting SLO5: Graduating students will be ethically prepared Clinical competence evaluation MFT 755R Winter final year 95% of graduating students will receive an overall score of 5 (meets expectations) or higher on the legal issues, ethics, and standards measurement within the clinical competence evaluation in the final winter semester of practicum 80% of graduating students will receive an overall score of 5 (meets expectations) or higher on the legal issues, ethics, and standards measurement within the clinical competence evaluation in the final winter semester of practicum May Faculty Retreat Meeting SLO6: Graduating students will be prepared to be lincensed in the state of Utah State or national test Alumni survey 95% of graduated students who choose to take the Utah State or National MFT exam will pass within 1 year of graduating.
+80% of graduated students who choose to take the Utah State or National MFT exam will pass within 1 year of graduating.
+May Faculty Retreat Meeting